Mise en Place is Critical to Good Cooking at Home

 If you are like many home cooks, me included more times than I want to admit, you jump right into a recipe with little or no prep figuring you can chop the garlic while the onions are sautéing.

 I'm not sure why it is so challenging to get novice cooks to accept this idea, but it's similar to asking someone to preheat their grill or sauté pan before starting to cook.
-How many of us go to the gas grill, turn it on for a couple of minutes, throw on a chunk of meat, and start grilling?
+How many of us go to the gas grill, turn it on for a few minutes, throw on a chunk of meat, and start grilling?
 It's the same with searing or sautéing on your stovetop.

 Before You Start